Do Mormons Believe God was Once a Man?

 14 I press toward the mark for the prize of the high calling of God in Christ Jesus.

 What is Paul saying?
 Put the past behind you and push on toward our final objective.
 The prize to which we seek is to become perfect through Christ and arrive at the stature of a spiritual adult and attain the calling of God.
 To be an heir of God and inherit all things.
 To acquire the power of creation.
 This does not diminish God, it exalts Him.
 Recall that his work and his glory is “to bring to pass the immortality and eternal life of man.”
 Immortality is living forever with a resurrected body.
 Eternal life is God’s life.
-It is to become “like” God, but never replace Him.
+It is to become “like” God, but never replace or diminish Him.
 He experiences joy in watching his children create, just as kindly parents experience joy watching their children create.
 He wants us to have what he has.
 This is what John the Revelator taught when he said in Revelation 1:5-6:

 5 And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the prince of the kings of the earth.
 Unto him that loved us, and washed us from our sins in his own blood,